elixir-nx/nx/exla/README.md

 ### GPU Support

 To run EXLA on a GPU, you need either ROCm or CUDA/cuDNN.
 EXLA has been tested with combinations of CUDA 10.1, 10.2, 11.0, and 11.1.
-You need either cuDNN 7 or 8 installed.
-[See the installation instructions](https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html) and check the [cuDNN Support Matrix](https://docs.nvidia.com/deeplearning/cudnn/support-matrix/index.html) to ensure your drivers and versions are compatible.
+You need either cuDNN 7 or 8 installed. **NOTE: There are known [issues](https://github.com/elixir-nx/nx/issues/197) with cuDNN 8 at this time.
+Consider using the CUDA Dockerfile which has been tested and known to work.** [See the installation instructions](https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html) and check the [cuDNN Support Matrix](https://docs.nvidia.com/deeplearning/cudnn/support-matrix/index.html) to ensure your drivers and versions are compatible.
 EXLA has been tested only on ROCm 3.9.0.

 In order to link-in the appropriate dependencies for your platform's accelerator, you need to set the appropriate configuration flags in the `EXLA_FLAGS` environment variable.